 Step 2 – Install Exalate on Zendesk

-Click “Install” after it’s done.
+Click “Install” afterward.

-Now, you can change the title of the app, enable restrictions or choose to go with the defaults.
+Now, you can change the title of the app, enable restrictions, or choose to go with the defaults.
 In either case, click “Install” when done.

+Select the Exalate icon from the left menu.
 Then click “Allow” to allow Exalate to access your Zendesk Account.

 Fill in the pop-up that appears so that Exalate can verify your instance.
-Click “Agree and Submit” and you will receive a verification email.
+Click “Agree and Submit,” and you will receive a verification email.

 In the email, click “Verify Exalate instance” and you will be redirected to the Zendesk portal.

-Step 3 – Establish a connection between Salesforce and Zendesk
+Step 3 – Establish a Connection Between Salesforce and Zendesk

-On the Exalate console in Salesforce, click the green “Initiate Connection” button.
+On the Exalate console in Zendesk, click the green “Initiate Connection” button.
 In case you are not on this screen, you can navigate to “Connections” in the left-hand menu.
 This tab lists all the connections you have set up.
 If it’s your first time, the list is empty.

 These include selecting the mode of connection.